torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 :Copyright: |copy| 2018 NXP

-This document provides an overview of the Freescale DPAA2 architecture and how it is integrated into the Linux kernel.
+This document provides an overview of the Freescale DPAA2 architecture and how it is integrated into the GNU/Linux kernel.

 Introduction
 ============